awsdocs/amazon-workspaces-user-guide/doc_source/client_troubleshooting.md

 ## I'm having trouble when I try to connect to my WorkSpace using Web Access<a name="webaccess_connection_issues"></a>

-Some WorkSpaces rely on a specific logon screen configuration to enable you to log on from your Web Access client\.
-For example, depending on the type of WorkSpace, your network administrator may need to configure a Group Policy setting and a Local Security Policy setting to enable you to log on to your WorkSpace from your Web Access client\.
-If these two settings are not correctly configured, you may experience long logon times or black screens when you try to log on to your WorkSpace\.
+Some WorkSpaces rely on a specific login screen configuration to enable you to log in from your Web Access client\.
+For example, depending on the type of WorkSpace, your network administrator might need to configure a Group Policy setting and a Local Security Policy setting to enable you to log in to your WorkSpace from your Web Access client\.
+If these two settings are not correctly configured, you might experience long login times or black screens when you try to log in to your WorkSpace\.
 Contact your network administrator for additional help\.

 ## I see the following error message: "Your device is not able to connect to the WorkSpaces Registration service\."<a name="registration_failure"></a>

 When registration service failure occurs, you might see the following error message on the **Connection Health Check** page: "Your device is not able to connect to the WorkSpaces Registration service\.
 You will not be able to register your device with WorkSpaces\.
 Please check your network settings\."

 This error occurs when the WorkSpaces client application can't reach the registration service\.
 Typically, this happens when the WorkSpaces directory has been deleted\.
-To resolve this error, make sure that the registration code is valid and corresponds to a running directory in the AWS cloud\.
+To resolve this error, make sure that the registration code is valid and corresponds to a running directory in the AWS Cloud\.